SoMoFormer: Social-Aware Motion Transformer for Multi-Person Motion Prediction: 4 Experiments

 \subsubsection{Quantitative Results.}

 Table \ref{table1} reports the results of MPJPE and AMPJPE on the 4 different datasets.
 We can observe that our SoMoFormer significantly outperforms the baselines in prediction accuracy.
 It is worth mentioning that our method surpasses the baselines by a small margin, despite much noise in the MuPoTs-3D dataset.
 Moreover, it is clear that MRT performs poorly in the AMPJPE metric as a result of lacking the spatial modeling of the human skeleton.
-We also report the results of ADE and FDE on different datasets to evaluate the prediction performance of the global root trajectory.
-As shown in Table \ref{table2}, we can see that our method consistently outperforms the baselines in ADE and FDE for both short- and long-term horizons.
 The average performance improvement in the 4 metrics compared with the baselines is shown in Figure \ref{fig4}.